build-trust/ockam-documentation/guides/examples/basic-web-app.md

    that ensures only a component with the value `web` will be authorized to establish a new connection.
 This policy can be associated to several resources on the node.
 3. Connect our node to our default Postgres port (note the `PG_PORT` value).
-4. Finally setup a relay (we will use the End-to-End Encrypted Cloud Relay service, which was provisioned when `ockam enroll` was run, in the `default` project at `/project/default`) that will allow traffic to this node to flow through to our TCP outlet.
+4. Finally setup a relay (we will use the End-to-End Encrypted Relay, which was provisioned when `ockam enroll` was run, in the `default` project at `/project/default`) that will allow traffic to this node to flow through to our TCP outlet.